Why we do what we do

 Students can be divided into teams and perform Sci-dramas” or make “Sci-games” for their class or friends to try.
 There is great variety in the types of projects that can be undertaken!
 Check the lesson for ideas.

 As you proceed through the CWS program in the years to come, your students will come back to each Global topic for greater mastery and more material.
 There will be opportunities to try many different projects for each Global Topic.

-The main purpose of this project is also not firstly to learn anything.
+One important purpose of this project is not to firstly learn anything.
 It’s more to build comfort in tackling one’s own research.
-It’s to build discernment in what is interesting and important and correct and what is not.
+It’s to build discernment for what is interesting and important and correct and what is not.
 It’s to build the ability to discern the trustworthiness of various sources.

-With an unprecedented amount of information being added to the “the world’s data base” every year, the ability to glean the precious from the worthless is a greatly needed skill.
-It can help in a family’s future, future employment, and the future training and teaching of a future Dad or Mom’s own children.
+With an unprecedented amount of information being added the “the world’s data base” every year, the ability to glean the precious from the worthless is a greatly needed skill.
+It can help in a family’s future, future employment, and the future training and teaching of one’s own children.